catalinarp/SpeciesDelimitationTabularAcropora/README.md

 ![Picture](Coralreef_Okinawa.jpg)
 <b>Figure 1.
 Graphical summary of the submitted manuscript: <i>Solving the coral species conundrum</i> (2020)</b><br>
 Three independent lines of evidence – morphology, breeding trials and molecular approaches – yielded congruent species boundaries in a group of the ecologically important tabular <i>Acropora</i>.
 From left to right: Tabular <i>Acropora</i> at Sesoko Island outer reef (Okinawa, Japan).
 Hierarchical clustering analysis of qualitative morphological traits.
 Results from breeding compatibility trials between different pairs of parental crosses.
 Molecular approaches to species delimitation based on the three target-enrichment defined markers after screening.
+NOTE: Figures taken from the first submitted version,.
+All colors were modified by suggestion of one of the reviewers.